 - 1 inch of sand will also be applied on the ground under your liner.
 Why?
 Because having a sand base gives you some wiggle room, in terms of achieving a good fit.
 Just scoop out a little or pour in a bit more to alter the height of the liner, as needed.
 Your goal is for the liner's rim to protrude approximately one inch above the soil surface (disguise it later with stones) so that soil doesn't keep dropping into the water.

 - Install the liner.
 Check for levelness.
 Depending on the readings you get from the level, it is at this point that you'll have to remove the pond liner from the hole and adjust its sandy floor accordingly.
-Once you're done, you can disguise the rim with rocks, as I have done in the photo above (alternatively, you can wait until the end of the project to do this).
+Once you're done, you can disguise the rim with rocks, as we have done in the photo above (alternatively, you can wait until the end of the project to do this).

 Supplies: Copper Pipes, Copper Tubing and Tools